alttch/finac/doc/readme.rst

 Data multiplier
 ~~~~~~~~~~~~~~~

-Depending on data, it may be useful to store numeric values in database
+Depending on data, it may be useful to store numeric values in the
-as integers instead of floats.
-Finac library has built-in data
+database as integers instead of floats.
+Finac library has got a built-in
-multiplier feature, to enable it, set *multiplier=N* in *finac.init()*
+data multiplier feature.
+To enable it, set *multiplier=N* in
-method, e.g. *multiplier=1000* if you want to store integers in tables
+*finac.init()* method, e.g. *multiplier=1000*.
+This makes Finac to store
-and have data with max precision 3 digits after comma.
+integers into tables and use the max precision of 3 digits after comma.

-Note: you must manually convert table fields to numeric/integer types,
+Note: table fields must be manually converted to numeric/integer types.
-and multiply them if performing data multiplier implementation on living
+In production databases the field values must be also manually
-database.
+multiplied.

-Full list of tables and fields is available in dict
+Full list of tables and fields, required to be converted, is available
-*finac.core.multiply_fields*.
+in the dict *finac.core.multiply_fields*.

-Note: multiplier can be used only with integer and numeric(X) field
+Note: the multiplier can be used only with integer and numeric(X) field
 types, as core conversion functions always return rounded value.

 How to embed Finac library into own project